mindstorm38/portablemc/README.md

 > Session are stored in a separated file from official launcher *(`.minecraft/portablemc_tokens`)*, note that no trace of your password remain in this file, so don't worry about using this !

-> This argument override arguments for offline username and UUID.
+> These arguments override arguments for offline username and UUID.

 Your session is cached and you want to invalidate it ?
 Use `--logout` followed by your email or username.
+This do not start the game.

 ### Minecraft version
 By default the launcher starts the latest release version, to change this, you can use the `-v` *(`--version`)* followed by the